andongBlue/IBUT-Translation/README.md

 python test_ibut.py
 ```

-Notes
+Notes:
 	•	A real LLM API must be configured for practical use

-	•	In model.py, modify the generate method according to the actual model used (e.g., OpenAI, Anthropic)
+	•	In model.py, modify the generate method according to the actual model used (e.g., OpenAI, DeepSeek)

 	•	You can control the maximum number of optimization iterations via the max_iterations parameter